ThirstyTube/AllenBradleyAutoUpload/README.md

 It will then leave the newest upload only remaining in main dir.
 It will fail to move a file if it is opened elsewere or otherwise getting edited from other sources.

+This Can be run on a schduled basis with Task Scheduler.